Aspen Institute New Voices Fellowship 2022 for Development Experts (Funded)

 Fellows come from a variety of disciplines, ranging from public health to education to poverty alleviation, agriculture, and community activism.
 All Fellows are experts in their field with a deep understanding of broad development challenges and a passion for communicating their views.

-- February Key In-person Training: Fellows meet in Nairobi, Kenya for a week-long intensive media and advocacy boot camp.
+- February Key In-person Training: Fellows meet in Nairobi, Kenya or virtually for a week-long intensive media and advocacy boot camp.

 - March – May: Fellows complete one-on-one remote work with their selected mentor.
 Fellows and mentors focus on the Fellow’s customized program goals, such as publishing op-eds, giving speeches, and working towards tangible advocacy and policy objectives.

-- June Key In-person Training: Fellows meet in Aspen, Colorado for the Aspen Ideas: Health Festival and an intensive story-telling training.
+- June In-person Training: Fellows meet in-person or virtually for an intensive story-telling training.

 - July – September: Remote work continues as Fellows receive support to write, pitch, and publish Op-Eds, complete media appearances, advocate for their work and broader policy change, and share their stories with targeted audiences.

-- October Key In-person Training: Fellows meet in Washington, DC for the Aspen Institute’s foundational seminar program.
+- October Key In-person Training: Fellows meet for the Aspen Institute’s foundational seminar program.
 Fellows also explore advance advocacy strategies and prepare for their futures as Senior Fellows.

 - November – January: Fellows receive continued support from their mentor until the next class is announced.
 At that time, Fellows graduate to become Senior Fellows and receive continued guidance and support from the New Voices Alumni Coordinators.

-- They occasionally provide funds for Fellows to participate in media-related activities and conferences.
+- Aspen Institute will pay all expenses for the fellowship, and occasionally provide funds for Fellows to participate in media-related activities and conferences.

-- Candidates for the Fellowship are expected to have both a record of significant professional achievement and a desire to share their perspectives on global development with a broader international audience.
+- Candidates for the Fellowship are expected to have both a record of significant professional achievement, a desire to share their perspectives on global development with a broader international audience, and a desire to advocate for policy change.

 - The Fellowship is open by nomination only.